IPAM: IP Address Management

 To create a new VLAN, a unique name must be entered as a requirement and a description as an option.

-From version NG 761 onwards you can import such information from CSV files in this order:
+From version NG 761 onwards, you may import such information from CSV files in this order:

 VLAN network, VLAN description, VLAN custom ID

-Once created, it can be consulted from the list of created VLANs, where the following information is shown:
+Once created, it may be checked from the list of created VLAN, where the following information is shown:

 - Name: VLAN name.